tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 \- - - - -

 When my eyes fluttered open, I was home, laying in bed, and the room was nearly pitch black.
 Once the implications of that detail registered, I shot out from under the covers and ran to the bathroom.
+I inspected the base of my neck through the mirror.
 No boil.
 Only a reddish circle where the growth *used* to be.

 I peered out my bedroom window, cautiously moving the blinds like I was expecting those thrumming, humanoid creatures to be there, patiently waiting for me to make myself known.